Chapter Summary: How to behave in the home and in the church so that spouses will come to God and believers be happy.

 -

-If you're a woman married to an unbelieving or difficult husband, remain submissive, yield to his desires, and be gentle.
+If you're a woman married to an unbelieving or difficult husband, remain submissive, yield to his wants, and be gentle.
+Only disobey him where you are asked to disobey God's Word, as submitting to God comes first.

 -